sabinikarisaman/Hotel-Management-System/README.md

 Add main.cpp to the project

-Build and run the program using the Run button (F9 in most IDEs)
+Build and run the program using the Run button (usually F9)

 🧪 Testing Summary
 Unit, integration, and system-level testing performed